ent/ent/doc/md/privacy.md

 in the same order they are declared in the schema.

-If all rules are evaluated without returning an error, the evaluation finishes successfully, and the executed operation ets access to the target nodes.
+If all rules are evaluated without returning an error, the evaluation finishes successfully, and the executed operation gets access to the target nodes.

 ![privacy-rules](https://entgo.io/assets/permission_1.png)